Discrete Statistical Models with Rational Maximum Likelihood Estimator: Proof of the Main Theorem

-We proved that every model with rational MLE {\bf arises from} a toric variety $Y_A$.
+Every model with rational MLE {\bf arises from} a toric variety $Y_A$.
 In some cases, the model {\bf is itself} a toric variety $Y_C$.
 It is crucial to distinguish the two matrices $A$ and $C$.
 The two toric structures are very different.
 For instance, every undirected graphical model is toric \cite[Proposition 3.3.3]{DSS}.
 The toric varieties $ Y_C$ among staged tree models $\mathcal{M}_\mathcal{T}$ were classified in \cite{DG}.
 The $4$-chain model $\mathcal{M}_\mathcal{T} = Y_C$ {\bf is itself} a toric variety of dimension~$7$ in $\PP^{15}$.
-But it {\bf arises from} a toric variety $Y_A$ of dimension $12$ in $\PP^{20}$, as seen in Example \ref{ex:4chainhorn}.
+But it {\bf arises from} a toric variety $Y_A$ of dimension $12$ in $\PP^{20}$, seen in Example~\ref{ex:4chainhorn}.

 Toric models with rational MLE play an important role in {\em geometric modeling} \cite{clarke2018moment, garciaSottile}.
-Given an integer matrix $C\in \mathbb{Z}^{r\times (n+1) }$ and a vector of weights $w \in \RR^{n+1}_{>0}$, one considers the \emph{scaled projective toric variety} $Y_{C,w}$ in $\RR \mathbb{P}^{n}$.
+Given a matrix $C\in \mathbb{Z}^{r\times (n+1) }$ and a vector of weights $w \in \RR^{n+1}_{>0}$, one considers the \emph{scaled projective toric variety} $Y_{C,w}$ in $\RR \mathbb{P}^{n}$.
 This is defined as the closure of the image of

-The set of positive points in this toric variety is a discrete statistical model $\mathcal{M}_{C,w}$ in $\Delta_{n}$.
+The set $\mathcal{M}_{C,w}$ of positive points in $Y_{C,w}$ is a statistical model in $\Delta_{n}$.
 There is a natural homeomorphism from the toric model $\mathcal{M}_{C,w}$ onto the polytope of $C$.
-This is known among geometers as the {\em moment map}, and as {\em Birch's Theorem} in Algebraic Statistics.
-In geometric modeling the pair $(C,w)$ is used to define \emph{toric blending functions}~\cite{toricPatches}.
+This is known in geometry as the {\em moment map}.
+For a reference from algebraic statistics, see~\cite[Proposition~2.1.5]{DSS}.
+In geometric modeling the pair $(C,w)$ defines \emph{toric blending functions}~\cite{toricPatches}.

-It is highly desirable for the toric blending functions to have \emph{rational linear precision} \cite{clarke2018moment, toricPatches}.
+It is desirable for the toric blending functions to have \emph{rational linear precision} \cite{clarke2018moment, toricPatches}.
 The property is rare and it depends in a subtle way on $(C,w)$.
 Garcia-Puente and Sottile \cite{garciaSottile} established the connection to algebraic statistics.
 They showed that rational linear precision holds for $(C,w)$ if and only if the statistical model $\mathcal{M}_{C,w}$ has rational MLE.

 \begin{example} The most classical blending functions with rational linear precision live on the triangle $\{x \in \RR^3_{>0}: x_1{+}x_2{+}x_3 = 1\}$.
-They are the {\em Bernstein basis polynomials} of degree~$m$:
+They are the {\em Bernstein basis polynomials}